 Checking your credit score before you apply will help you assess how likely you are to be accepted for a top-of-the-market loan.
 If you have a higher score, you'll be more likely to get accepted for the very best rates available.
 However, if you have a lower credit score and a problematic credit history, you may need to look for more specialist lenders.
 However, this still leaves you with a lot of guesswork to do.

 The best way to really know whether a lender is likely to accept you is to carry out a ‘soft search’.
 This gives you an indication of how your application would be treated but it is not a full credit application.
 Crucially, this means it won't affect your credit score, so you can shop around and compare lenders.
-ClearScore uses soft searches for the products on the 'Offers' page of your ClearScore account.
-Each product will have an 'eligibility' score, which will tell you how likely you are to be accepted.
+ClearScore uses soft searches to show you which loans you're most likely to be eligible for, and you may even be pre-approved.

-Look seriously at whether you can afford a loan before applying for one – this may include drawing up a budget beforehand.
+Look seriously at whether you can afford a loan before applying for one – this may include drawing up abeforehand.

 So your credit history holds quite a bit of importance, and if it doesn't look great in the eyes of a lender it may stop them from wanting to lend to you.
 Although you can't change the facts on your credit report, you can do a few things to get your report in shape before applying.